JosephAdamson/asciify/README.md

 <img src="assets/demo/detail_flag.gif">

 ### --mapping or -m
-User can provide custom character string which will be used to encode the pixel intensities of the resulting image.
+Provide a custom character string which will be used to encode the pixel intensities of the resulting image.
 ```
 asciify <image file paths> --mapping <custom string>